-The super thin design is due to having three individual parts, two black stainless steel plates and a strong durable silicon band which holds the plates together.
+The super-thin design is due to having three individual parts, two black stainless steel plates, and a strong durable silicon band that holds the plates together.
 To use this wallet you insert your cards and ID into the middle of the stainless steel plates, sandwiching the cards within.

-Although this wallets minimalistic design there is a surprisingly large card holding capacity.
+Although this wallet minimalistic design there is a surprisingly large card holding capacity.
 It can fit between 4 and 10 cards, which for the size is amazing!
-Additionally you can store several bills in the silicon band which is handy.
+Additionally, you can store several bills in the silicon band which is handy.
 Although this wallet definitely isn’t for someone who prefers using cash.

-The first and most obvious positive is the wallets size, which has already been highlighted.
+The first and most obvious positive is the size of the wallet, which has already been highlighted.
 You’ll do well to find a smaller wallet with the same card capacity.
-In fact if you do find a wallet like this please contact me on my contact page and I will buy one and review it!
+In fact, if you do find a wallet like this please contact me on my contact page and I will buy one and review it!

 This wallet has added security to the rest of the Radix range and a lot of wallets on the market.
 This is the product’s RFID blocking capabilities, which will block frequencies operating at 13.56MHz (the frequency of bank card readers).

-The two plates are stainless steel, known for its high strength and resistance to corroding/rusting.
+The two plates are stainless steel, known for their high strength and resistance to corroding/rusting.
 To reduce the risk of rusting further the plates have been powder coated black.
-There is a thick coating (thick in terms of powder coating) of paint which is resistant to flaking and chipping.
+There is a thick coating (thick in terms of powder coating) of paint that is resistant to flaking and chipping.

 Quick access to cards